Kihagyás

 1. Launch Visual Studio

-• Already running in Visual Studio
+• In a running Visual Studio

 1. File / New-Project

-Creating a project
+Creating a new project

 3. Next button at the bottom of the wizard window, on the next wizard page: